 1. Theory of intelligence

-The second book on the Global Cognitive Theory refers to the different meanings, and it defines the elegant intelligence as an active subject of knowledge management; this is, without pseudo-scientific refinements whose only aim is to deny the existence of said brain capacity.
+The second book on the Global Cognitive Theory refers to the different meanings, and it defines the elegant intelligence as an active subject of knowledge management; this is, without any pseudo-scientific refinement aiming to deny the existence of such a capacity.

 The introduction of the first book on the Global Cognitive Theory, The Human Brain and Computers, discusses the general context of the books about evolution and cognitive psychology in Molwickpedia.